oracle/node-oracledb/doc/api.md

 and for [`queryStream()`](#querystream).
 It is not used for [`getRows()`](#getrows).

-Increasing this value reduces the number of [round-trips][124] to the database but increases memory usage for each data fetch.
+Increasing this value reduces the number of [round-trips](#roundtrips) to the database but increases memory usage for each data fetch.
 For queries that return a large number of rows, higher values of `fetchArraySize` may give better performance.
 For queries that only return a few rows, reduce the value of `fetchArraySize` to minimize the amount of memory management during data fetches.
 JavaScript memory fragmentation may occur in some cases, see [Fetching Rows with Direct Fetches](#fetchingrows).

 For direct fetches (those using `execute()` option [`resultSet: false`](#propexecresultset)), the internal buffer size will be based